johnstonskj/johnstonskj.github.io/diving.md

 ![Sandi, Cenote The Pit](assets/img/diving/dive-pit-sandi.png)

 We also dive in the cold, a lot more work but it can be really rewarding.
-This year we took part in a community clean-up dive as part of Earth Day under the docks at the Kirkland, WA waterfront.
+In 2019 we took part in a community clean-up dive as part of Earth Day under the docks at the Kirkland, WA waterfront.